iotaledger/susee-streams-poc/iota-bridge/README.md

 ### IOTA Bridge Error Handling for lorawan-node Endpoints

-The `--error-handling` argument described above can be used to specify how internal errors of the *SUSEE Node* are handled when the `lorawan-rest/binary_request` endpoint is used.
+The `--error-handling` argument described above, can be used to specify how internal errors of the *SUSEE Node* are handled when the `lorawan-rest/binary_request` endpoint is used.